The District provides guidelines for how to prevent tick-borne diseases:

 Around the time the rash appears, other symptoms such as joint pains, chills, fever, and fatigue are common, but they may not seem serious enough to require medical attention.
 These symptoms may be brief, only to recur as a broader spectrum of symptoms as the disease progresses.

-The more severe, potentially debilitating symptoms of later-stage LD may occur weeks, months, or, in a few cases, years after a tick bite.
-These can include severe headaches, painful arthritis and swelling of joints, cardiac abnormalities, and central nervous system (CNS) involvement leading to cognitive (mental) disorders.
+The more severe, potentially debilitating symptoms of later-stage Lyme Disease may occur weeks, months, or, in a few cases, years after a tick bite.
+These can include:

-Antibodies are the immune system's response to "fight off" infection.
-Tests strive to be both sensitive (detecting any LD antibodies) and specific (detecting just LD antibodies).
+Antibodies are the immune system’s response to combat infection.
+Tests strive to be both sensitive (detecting any Lyme Disease antibodies) and specific (detecting just Lyme Disease antibodies).

 Types of Tests